Memory Management

 });

 Watch for Cycles If a closure captures a variable that references the closure itself, you create a cycle that won't be freed automatically.
-Break cycles manually with undef().
+Break such cycles with core::weaken(), or rely on the automatic cycle collector described below.

 Circular References